kapouer/express-dom/README.md

 app.get('*.html', dom(), express.static(app.get('views')));
 ```

-`page` is a playwright page instance, with additional
+`page` is a puppeteer page instance, with additional
 `page.location`, a URL instance that can be modified
 synchronously.